Bridging the gap between dark matter and MOND by a relativistc scalar field approach: Introduction

 \subsection{Basic idea}

-This paper explores the possibilities for a gravitational scalar field which leads to a general relativistic underpinning of modified Newtonian dynamics, MOND \citep{Famaey/McGaugh:MOND}.
-The model studied takes up Bekenstein's idea of an ``aquadratic'' Lagrangian \citep{Bekenstein/Milgrom:1984,Bekenstein:2006,Bekenstein:2010} with modification in several respects: (i) It works in the framework of (integrable) Weyl geometry with scale covariant fields and scale invariant expressions for the Lagrangian densities of the gravitational structure. \\ (ii) A mass generating term is assumed for the scalar field (in addition to the Bekenstein term). (iii) The Bekenstein and mass terms of scalar field Lagrangian are assumed to be active only for regions in which the field gradient is spacelike and below a MOND-typical threshold.
-The physical reason for this may be looked for in a destabilization of the substrate underlying the field dynamics for field gradients above a critical threshold like in Berezhiani/Khoury's superfluid approach \citep{Berezhiani/Khoury:2015,Berezhiani/Khoury:2016}.
+This paper shows that under specific conditions for its Lagrangian a gravitationally coupled scalar field can lead to a general relativistic underpinning of modified Newtonian dynamics (MOND) \citep{Famaey/McGaugh:MOND}.
+The model takes up Milgrom's and Bekenstein's idea of an ``aquadratic'' Lagrangian \citep{Bekenstein/Milgrom:1984,Bekenstein:2006,Bekenstein:2010}, but modifies it in several respects: \\ (i) It works in the framework of (integrable) Weyl geometry with scale covariant fields, scale invariant expressions for the Lagrangian densities and a gravitationlly coupled scalar field. \\ (ii) A mass generating term is assumed for the scalar field (in addition to the Bekenstein term). (iii) The Bekenstein and mass terms of the scalar field Lagrangian are assumed to be active only for regions in which the field gradient is spacelike and below a MOND-typical threshold.
+The physical reason for this could be a destabilization of the substrate underlying the field dynamics for field gradients above a critical threshold like in Berezhiani/Khoury's superfluid approach \citep{Berezhiani/Khoury:2015,Berezhiani/Khoury:2016}.

-Point (ii) changes the character of the scalar field in comparison with Bekenstein's.
-It can no longer be considered exclusively as an enhancement of the gravitational structure like a scalar field of Jordan-Brans-Dicke (JBD) type which it otherwise resembles, because it has also features of a kind of dark matter sui generis, although not based on a particle ontology.
-The mass term of the scalar field is its critical pivot; it must not destroy the scalar field equation dominated by the Bekenstein term and ought to have a ``reasonable'' Hilbert tensor, i.e, one that is essentially divergence free and strong enough for modifying the gravitational field in such a manner that particle dynamics and light ray structure conform to the rules of the MOND algorithm.
+Points (i) and (ii) change the character of the scalar field in comparison with Bekenstein's.
+It can no longer be considered exclusively as an enhancement of the gravitational structure like the scalar fields of Jordan-Brans-Dicke (JBD) type.
+It rather carries also features of some kind of dark matter sui generis, although no particle ontology is assumed.
+The mass term of the scalar field is its critical pivot; it must not destroy the scalar field equation dominated by the Bekenstein term and ought to have a ``reasonable'' Hilbert tensor, i.e, one that is essentially divergence free (on shell of the Einstein equation) and is strong enough for modifying the gravitational field such that test particles and light ray structure conform essentially to the expectations of MOND.
+For the sake of a coherently scale covariant approach the methods and symbolism of Weyl geometric field theory are used.